dfelinto/blender-manual/manual/modeling/geometry_nodes/utilities/accumulate_field.rst

 Domain
    The :ref:`attribute domain <attribute-domains>` used for accumulation and for evaluation of the *Value* input.
-If the

 Output